Go Back Email LinkDownload PDF

 Pan Sauce

-• After removing the roast from the pan to rest, carefully pour off excess fat, leaving about 1 tablespoon of drippings and any browned bits.
+• After removing the roast from the pan to rest, carefully pour off excess fat, leaving about 1 tablespoon of drippings and any browned bits in the pan.

 • Place the roasting pan across two burners over medium heat.
 Add the red wine and scrape up the browned bits with a wooden spoon.